wanxinyang/RCT_Pipeline_MIMICS_Integration/README.md

 ### Prerequisites
 1. Output CSV files from Script 1 (angola_*_combined.csv)
-2. census_data.csv - species identification data
+2. census_data.csv - identification data
 3. wood_density.csv - wood density values by species

 ### Configuration

 min_branch_order: Minimum branch order required for trees to be included (default: 3)
-max_branch_order: Maximum branch order for calculating statistics (default: 3) # note that not all trees may have the same max order so best tto keep these identical for now
+max_branch_order: Maximum branch order for calculating statistics (default: 3) # note that not all trees may have the same max order so best tto keep these identical for now (fix this later)

 ### Hard-coded
 The following parameters cannot be derived from RCT data and are set as constants: